Python-Markdown/markdown/docs/reference.md

     The list of extensions may contain instances of extensions and/or strings of extension names.

+        :::python
         extensions=[MyExtension(), 'path.to.my.ext']

     !!! note
         The preferred method is to pass in an instance of an extension.
 Strings should only be used when it is impossible to import the Extension Class directly (from the command line or in a template).

     When passing in extension instances, each class instance must be a subclass of `markdown.extensions.Extension` and any configuration options should be defined when initiating the class instance rather than using the [`extension_configs`](#extension_configs) keyword.
 For example:

+        :::python
         from markdown.extensions import Extension
         class MyExtension(Extension):
             # define your extension here...